-The school liaises with and provides information for the CDC and CAMHS.
+The school liaises closely with the School Nursing Service seeking advice regarding children with medical needs and with referral to other health bodies.
 The school liaises with the West Sussex Multi Agency Safeguarding Hub (MASH).
-SLT initiate or support Early Help Plans, liaising with the Early Help service, to provide support for families.
-SLT attend a 'termly conversation' with the Early Help service, seeking advice on next steps.
+We initiate or support Early Help Plans, liaising with the Early Help Service.
 Details of local authority support services are provided on the school website.